 Forgetting to Say Thank You

-All our events are free of charge and open to anyone who lives and works in the greater NEO area, whether you are currently employed or unemployed.
+All our events are free of charge and open to anyone who lives and works in the greater NEO area, whether currently employed or unemployed.
 No need to register in advance, but seating is limited to approximately 40 individuals.
-Dress code is business casual.
+The dress code is business casual.